 Yet, it’s possible to live well with only a few clothes.
 Leo babauta, for example, is a known advocate for minimalism who sticks to a wardrobe of jeans or slacks with a T-shirt or polo shirt and sandals or Docs.
 Another famous example was Steve Jobs who usually wore his ‘uniform’ look of jeans and Issy Miyake black turtle necks.

-And then there is one of my fellow 40+ bloggers Anne from the Frumpfactor, whose recent article showed us a part of her minimal wardrobe.
+And then there is one of my fellow 40+ bloggers Anne from the Frumpfactor, whose article showed us a part of her minimal wardrobe.
 Although this list does not yet include shoes and tops, her working wardrobe basically contains:

 - 2 basic pairs of work trousers